 You can set up Guide Analytics for the first time through the Dynamics 365 Guides PC authoring app.

 Guides Analytics requires the freely available Power BI Desktop application.
-If you don’t have permission to install Power BI Desktop on your computer, ask your admin about sharing the reports through the Power BI Service.
+Talk to your admin if you don’t have permission to install Power BI Desktop on your computer.

 To set up your reports:

-In the Dynamics 365 Guides PC authoring app, select the Analyze tab, copy the highlighted Instance URI text, and then select Continue to go to the Microsoft Download Center.
+In the Dynamics 365 Guides PC authoring app, select the Analyze tab, copy the highlighted Instance URL text, and then select Continue to go to the Microsoft Download Center.